26 Must-See Historical Landmarks and Monuments In Athens

 What is Athens most known for?

-Athens is most known for being the birthplace of democracy and its rich history, as well as its ancient landmarks like the Acropolis and Parthenon.
+Athens is best known for being the birthplace of democracy, its rich history, and its ancient landmarks, such as the Acropolis and Parthenon.

 So, now that you have this guide to the Athens landmarks, which ones will you explore first?